 If you have missed an incoming call, it may be stored in the call queue, so that you can return the call later.
-Information about the last missed call is shown in the display and the queued call icon \(\bar{a} \) appears.
+Information about the last missed call is shown on the display and the queued call icon \(\bar{a} \) appears.

-In the example below, the last call received was a status message from Car1.
-This call is the first of three calls stored in the call gueue.
+In the example below, the last call received was a status message from Car 1.
+This call is the first of three calls stored in the call queue.